Onto-Med/GFO/README.md

 * elaborate accounts of functions and roles
 * openness regarding philosophical positions such as realism, conceptualism, or nominalism by the provision of different kinds of categories as universals, concepts, or symbolic structures

+## How to Use
+The entire GFO ontology can be imported via IRI https://w3id.org/gfo.
+GFO is divided into modules, which are stored in separate OWL files under [modules/](modules/).
+Modules of interest can be imported into your ontology via their IRI (e.g., https://w3id.org/gfo/base).

+**GFO-light** is a simplified view of the entire GFO.
+It does not build on single modules but combines all basic concepts and simplified axioms of the GFO.
+It is primarily intended to found domain or application ontologies and can be imported via IRI https://w3id.org/gfo/light.

 ## Brief History
 Work on GFO has started in 1999 in the context of the GOL project (General Ontological Language).
 Meanwhile, several directions of research have been recognized and divided the initial project, such that GFO is now one component of a larger framework.
 Work on GFO remains in progress, because the development of top-level ontologies is a long-term research effort.